apache/trafficserver/doc/reference/configuration/update.config.en.rst

 result in updates at 13:00, 14:00, 15:00, and so on.
 To schedule an update that occurs only once a day, use an interval value 86400 (i.e., 24 hours x 60 minutes x 60 seconds = 86400).

+..
+XXX: The following seems misplaced here, and is probably better off placed in an apendix.

 Specifying URL Regular Expressions (``url_regex``)
 ==================================================